 Department of Modern Languages and Comparative Literature

-Language Placement will be conducted Online.
+Language Proficiency and Placement will be conducted in person and via email.
+It is encouraged to visit the office for language assessment in person.
 Click here for more information.

 The study of divergent modes of expression and cultures serves to broaden students’ perspectives and deepen both personal and worldly understanding.
 Language students not only develop an oral and written command of the studied language but also gain a comprehensive knowledge of the civilizations and cultures where the language is spoken.
 Because the study of foreign languages and literature is the foundation for critical thinking and communication, the study of modern languages and comparative literature prepares students for success on many levels.